mirzemehdi/KMPNotifier/README.md

 class MyApplication : Application() {
     override fun onCreate() {
         super.onCreate()
+        /**
+         * By default showPushNotification value is true.
+         * When set showPushNotification to false foreground push  notification will not be shown to user.
+         * You can still get notification content using #onPushNotification listener method.
+         */
         NotifierManager.initialize(
             configuration = NotificationPlatformConfiguration.Android(
                 notificationIconResId = R.drawable.ic_launcher_foreground,
+                showPushNotification = true,
             )
         )
     }